-With some many articles on how to choose a good personal trainer, how about a short rant on how a good client should and should not behave?
-Training clients with positive traits as elaborated below definitely makes an enjoyable job even more enjoyable.
-In my humble opinion, EVERY client who takes up personal training should reads this.
+With so many articles on how to choose a good personal trainer, how about a short rant on how a good client should and should not behave?
+Training clients with positive traits, as elaborated below, definitely makes an enjoyable job even more enjoyable.
+In my humble opinion, every client who takes up personal training should read this.
 Enjoy.

 1) Sets Reasonable Expectations

-Also it is important to preserve as much muscle mass as possible when doing a diet.
+Also, it is important to preserve as much muscle mass as possible when on a diet.
 This is where strength training plays a crucial role.
 So what’s a reasonable rate of fat loss?
 Depending on the size of the person, on average, 1 lb per week of weight loss is highly achievable and healthy as well.

 2) Understands the Importance of Consistency